-The mean hourly gap in 2022 is 4.7%.
-We have continued to reduce our gender pay gap, which is significantly lower than the overall UK pay gap (14.9% as stated by The Office for National Statistics).
+We have continued to reduce our gender pay gap, at a greater rate than that of the national rate (reduced by 0.55% compared to 0.1% nationally).
+The mean hourly gap in 2023 is 4.18%.
+We are still significantly lower than the overall UK pay gap (14.3% as stated by The Office for National Statistics).